Trauma Informed Pediatric Care

 Health care providers are experts in treating illness, restoring functioning, and saving lives.
-After attending to the basics of children's physical health (the A-B-C's), providers can promote their patients' health and recovery by paying attention to the next steps - "D-E-F".
+After attending to the basics of children's physical health (the A-B-C's), providers can promote their patients' health and recovery by paying attention to the next steps of trauma informed pediatric care - "D-E-F".

 - Actively assess and treat pain.

 - Minimize traumatic aspects of treatment / procedures.

 - Provide information and choices.

 - Listen carefully and clarify misconceptions.